 Where: 96 Gloucester Road, BS7 8BN // Bristol Flyer Website

 Take a short trip on the Bristol Ferry and find yourself at Beeses, a beautiful riverside café and bar which feels a million miles away from Bristol.
 Surrounded by nature, it’s still one of Bristol’s more secluded spots.
 Watch the boats go by and you’ll soon realise that a few hours have passed in the blink of an eye.
-Beeses is probably one of the few places where you can have a pint and a cream tea, and that is something everyone has secretly dreamed of.
+Beeses is probably one of the few places in the country where you can have a pint and a cream tea, and that is something everyone has secretly dreamed of.

 Where: Wyndham Cres, BS4 4SX // Beeses Website